Neuromorphik/battleAlpha/README.md

 # battleAlpha

+Battle Alpha is a simple battleship console application

-Requires python3.
+  Requires python3

-Requires unittest and time libraries (standard).
+  Requires unittest and time libraries (standard)

   Unit tests run by issuing this command: python -m unittest

   Run the game by executing main.py